cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

 }
 [/block]

----
+***

 ## Strategy #2: Stub Responses

 Stubbing responses enables you to control every aspect of the response, including the response body, the status, headers, and even network delay.
 Stubbing is extremely fast, most responses will be returned in less than 20ms.

-Stubbing responses is a great way to control the data that is returned to your client.
+> Stubbing responses is a great way to control the data that is returned to your client.

 You don't have to do any work on the server.
 Your application will have no idea it's requests are being stubbed, so there are **no code changes** needed.

-In fact stubbed requests will still show up in the Network tab of your Developer Tools, and your application will  continue to work after the test is finished.
+In fact, stubbed requests will show up in the Network tab of your Developer Tools, and your application will continue to work after the test is finished.

 [block:callout]
 {